 Rabbit polyclonal antibody raised against synthetic peptide of NOTCH2.

-A synthetic peptide corresponding to amino acids 2396-2409 of human NOTCH2.
+A synthetic peptide corresponding to N-terminus the cleaved N intracellular domain (NICD) of human NOTCH2.

 This antiserum is directed against human NOTCH 2.
-Only one (1) amino acid difference is found in mouse and this change is non-conservative.
-Based on the sequence we expect this antibody to react as well with rat and mouse NOTCH 2.
+Based on sequences, we expect this antibody to react as well with rat and mouse NOTCH 2.
+Only one amino acid difference (conservative) occurs in mouse and rat.
+The immunogen epitope is only exposed after gamma secretase cleavage and is not accessible in the uncleaved form.

 Quality Control Testing: